Visitors & Guests

 |HERO||Bring the excitement of Colonial Williamsburg into your classroom!

 HERO is Colonial Williamsburg's online multimedia library of history education resources developed for teachers and students in grades 4 to 8.
-HERO features programs from Colonial Williamsburg’s award-winning Electronic Field Trip Series and includes videos, student web activities, and teacher lesson plans available for on-demand instruction.
+HERO features programs from Colonial Williamsburg’s 20 years of the award-winning Electronic Field Trip Series and includes videos, student web activities, and teacher lesson plans available for on-demand instruction.
 Students in schools subscribed to HERO have access to exclusive interactivity throughout the school year on our message board.
-Also, during the seven live Electronic Field Trip broadcasts, they can email a character from the program, phone in questions to a panel of characters and historians, participate in our instant feedback poll, and join in the conversation on Twitter.
+Also, during the seven HERO Live! broadcasts, they can email a character from the program, phone in questions to a panel of characters and historians, participate in our instant feedback poll, and join in the conversation on Twitter.
 For more information or to subscribe, email HEROSupport@cwf.org, visit www.history.org/hero, or call 800-761-8331.

 |Historic Trades||Ask questions of Colonial Williamsburg's historic tradesmen and tradeswomen.
 Inquiries are answered in the order received and may require four to six weeks for response.
 Include your postal address.|